HideGet Involved

 National context

-The network of marine protected areas – which includes Marine Conservation Zones – is required so that the UK meets its commitments under international conventions and its legal obligations under European directives.
+In the UK, the network of marine protected areas – which includes Marine Conservation Zones – is required so that the UK meets its commitments under international conventions and its legal obligations under European directives.

 The UK government’s vision is to “recover and protect the richness of our marine wildlife and environment through the development of a strong, ecologically coherent and well-managed network of Marine Protected Areas that is well understood and supported by all sea-users” by 2012.